DevOpsBootcamp/website/source/contributing-to-open-source.rst

     anybody can try to contribute improvements, anybody can distribute their own versions (under the same license), and anybody can study the program.

-    Making the source code avaliable is *nice* but a project which is FOSS requires community effort as well as a technical one.
-Encouraging contributions, documenting your code, mentorship, etc.  It isn't easy but in the end it can make for better software.
+    Making the source code avaliable is *nice* but an Open Source project requires community effort.
+Encouraging contributions, documenting code, mentoring new contributors, etc.  In the end, this open process not only leads to higher-quality software but also fosters great communities.

+    `GNU's article about the Four Freedoms`_

-.. _gnu.org/philosophy/free-sw: https://www.gnu.org/philosophy/free-sw.en.html
+.. _GNU's article about the Four Freedoms: https://www.gnu.org/philosophy/free-sw.en.html

 Assessing a New Community
 -------------------------